TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/JavaScript/Index.rst

    new AnyEventStrategy('click', callbackFn).bindTo(document.getElementById('foobar'));

 .. important::
-   Event delegation needs a bubbling event which not the default case for :js:`CustomEvent()`.
+   Event delegation needs a bubbling event which is not the default case for :js:`CustomEvent()`.
 Define the option in the event initialization as follows: :js:`new CustomEvent('my-event', {bubbles: true});`.

 Bind to multiple elements